hiddegrootes/decentralised-Energy-System-Model_Business-Park/README.md

 ## Project Overview

-The Uitgeest Noord model is designed to explore various energy scenarios, considering factors such as energy demand, renewable energy sources, storage capacities, and grid interactions.
+The Uitgeest Noord model is designed as part of a MSc thesis project to explore various energy scenarios, considering factors such as energy demand, renewable energy sources, storage capacities, and grid interactions.
 The model aims to support decision-making for sustainable energy planning.

 ## Repository Structure